ONE NIGHT IN HIGHLAND CEMETERY

 “I can be certain of my impressions, can’t I?”

-“Perhaps, though even that’s questionable,” said the Beard, “but what I meant was, the rest is hearsay, and Sophie here’s young.
+“Perhaps, though even that’s questionable,” said the first man, “but what I meant was, the rest is hearsay, and Sophie here’s young.
 She may be susceptible.”

 “But she’s a right to know,” said Logan.

 “To know what exactly?
-Some things we can’t be sure of,” said the Beard.
+Some things we can’t be sure of,” said the second man.

 “Oh I don’t know,” sighed Sophie.
 “Of course I’ve heard things, rumours, versions.
 I just thought that if you knew him personally…”

-“It was claimed he was practising black magic, which is nonsense, though he did love archaeology and have an interest in shamanism, which makes anyone weird if you ask me,” he gave a narrow smile.
-“No, he was a fine man,” said the Hat.
+“It was claimed he was practising black magic, which is nonsense, though he did love botany and have an interest in shamanism, which makes anyone weird if you ask me, especially if the plants he specialized in had mind-altering properties, which is what I heard;” he gave a narrow smile.
+“No, he was fine and honest,” said the first man.

-“Men such as are rare,” said Eyepatch, taking a swig from a hipflask and wincing ambiguously.
+“Men such as are rare,” the third man said, taking a swig from a hipflask and wincing ambiguously.
 “It was, he’s right, wrong what your mother did.
 I wouldn’t speak to her now.”

 “But she raised me.
 She’s taught me most of what I know.”

-“And what do you know?” asked Eyepatch impertinently.
+“And what do you know?” the third man was growing impatient.
 “Your father was one half of your soul, your origins.”

 “You say you don’t know where he is, what happened to him,” said Sophie as Logan lit a cigarette, “but do you at least know if he’s alive?”

-“A man like him wears a cloak of rumours,” said Eyepatch archly, “and when he swirls the cloak rumours fly out, like moths.”
+“A man like him wears a cloak of rumours,” spoke the third theatrically, “and when he swirls the cloak rumours fly out, like moths.”

-Sophie choked slightly, became visibly upset, and Logan put his arm around her, placing his hand on her shoulder as she leaned into him for comfort; and while the Eyepatch, the Hat and the Beard argued over the hipflask, lighting candles and making strange incantations, Logan wondered how he might console her.
+Sophie choked slightly, became visibly upset, and Logan put his arm around her, placing his hand on her shoulder as she leaned into him for comfort; and while the three men argued over the hipflask, lighting candles and making strange incantations, Logan wondered how he might console her.

-“There goes the ghost!” shouted Eyepatch as he shone the torch across a stretch of darkness, laughing at his own theatricality.
+“There goes the ghost!” shouted the third man as he shone the torch across a stretch of darkness, laughing at his own drunken melodrama.

-“We can show you how this ceremony is performed,” the Hat assured them.
+“We can show you how this ceremony is performed,” the first man assured them.
 “We’re going to try and communicate with the dead.”
 He widened his eyes at both teenagers before turning back to his preoccupied, muttering cohorts.

 “You know, you might try your hand at this thing of theirs,” said Logan.
 “If your father is dead you could even try to contact him.
 He might respond, you never know.”